Universality of multiplicity distribution in proton-proton and electron-positron collisions: Discussion

-(iii) The main uncertainty of our approach is the leading proton $x$ distribution given in Eq. (\ref{f_x}).
-This form is partly supported by existing data, however at rather limited energies and ranges of $x$.
-Thus it should be considered more as an educated guess.
+(iv) The main uncertainty of our approach is the leading proton $x$ distribution given in Eq. (\ref{f_x}).
+This form is partly supported by existing data, but at rather limited energies and ranges of $x$.
+Thus it should be treated as an educated guess, which hopefully is not far from reality.
 In addition, we assumed that $f(x)$ is energy independent, which is not proven experimentally.
-A mild energy dependence is indicated by theoretical studies of \cite {Batista:1998ry}.
+A mild energy dependence is indicated by theoretical studies of \cite{Batista:1998ry}.
+The agreement between the model and the data presented in Tab. \ref{tab:1} suggests that the assumed leading proton $x$ distribution might be an acceptable first approximation.

-(iv) As seen in Fig. \ref{fig:nbd} the NB fits overestimate calculated multiplicity distributions for higher values of $N$.
-Interestingly, similar trend is seen in experimental data, see, e.g., Fig. $6$ in Ref. \cite {GrosseOetringhaus:2009kz} and Figs. $3-5$ in Ref. \cite{Ghosh:2012xh}.